ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, A string identifier for the processing transaction to end.

-The ``eptxn`` acts results in a call to the transaction's processing handler to signal that it should consider the transaction as completed and proceed with any actions such as resource cleanup.
+The ``eptxn`` step results in a call to the transaction's processing handler to signal that it should consider the transaction as completed and proceed with any needed actions such as resource cleanup.

 .. code-block:: xml
     :emphasize-lines: 6